wbolster/evil-text-object-python/README.rst

 as ‘inner line‘ and ‘a line‘.
 (Note that ``is`` and ``as`` are already taken, since Evil and Vim use those to operate on sentences.)

+It also provides a text object to operate on complete functions (or multiple functions).

+* ``evil-text-object-python-function`` is the 'function' text object that selects the lines of the current function.

 Example
 =======